Suggested Reading:

 This Day, the Thirty-First Day of October

-The vigil of All Saints.
+The Vigil of All Saints.

 At Rome, the birthday of blessed Nemesius,

 deacon, and his daughter, the virgin Lucilla.
-As they could
+As

-beheaded on the 25th of August by order of the emperor Valerian.
+Christ, they were beheaded on the 25th of August by order

-Their bodies were buried by the blessed Pope Stephen, and afterwards
+of the emperor Valerian.
+Their bodies were buried by the

-Nova, together with the Saints Symphronius,
+together with the Saints Symphronius, Olympius, tribune,

-baptized by the same St. Stephen, had been crowned with martyrdom.
+by the same St. Stephen, had been crowned with martyrdom.

-These holy bodies were found there during the Pontificate of Gregory
+These holy bodies were found there during the Pontificate

-church, on the 8th of December.
+of the same church, on the 8th of December.

-The same day, the Saints Ampliatus, Urbanus
+The same day, the Saints Ampliatus,

-to the Romans.
-They were put to death by the Jews and Gentiles
+in his epistle to the Romans.
+They were put to death by

-for the Gospel of Christ.
+the Jews and Gentiles for the Gospel of Christ.

 At Saint-Quentin, in France, St. Quinctinus,

-Roman citizen and senator, who endured martyrdom under the
+Roman citizen and senator, who endured martyrdom

-emperor Maximian.
-By the revelation of an angel, his body was found
+under the emperor Maximian.
+By the revelation of an angel,

-incorrupt after the lapse of fifty-five years.
+his body was found incorrupt after the lapse of fifty-five

 At Constantinople, St. Stachis, bishop,

-who was consecrated first bishop of that city by the blessed Apostle
+who was consecrated first bishop of that city by the blessed

-Andrew.
+Apostle Andrew.

-At Ratisbon, St. Wolfgang, bishop.
+At Ratisbon in Bavaria, St. Wolfgang,

-And elsewhere in divers places, many other holy martyrs, confessors,
+And elsewhere in divers places, many other holy martyrs,

-and holy virgins.
+confessors, and holy virgins.

-Omnes sancti Mártyres, oráte pro nobis. ("All ye Holy
+Mártyres, oráte pro nobis.

-Martyrs, pray for us", from the Litaniae Sanctorum, the Litany
+ye Holy Martyrs, pray for us,” from the Litaniae Sanctorum, the Litany

 of the Saints)